 - Learning.
-The more information you integrate into your knowledge base, the more you have to draw on when faced with new circumstances and challenge.
+The more information you integrate into your knowledge base, the more you have to draw on when faced with new circumstances and challenges.
 This increases your intellectual flexibility and ability to keep on open mind in the face of change.

 - Creating.
 Seek out new ways of doing things, experimenting with how you tackle responsibilities and challenges.
 Adopt differing methods and approaches to solving issues and meeting varying needs.

 - Suggesting.
 Speak up and offer new ideas and solutions.
 Be ready to provide other recommendations if the first suggestion is not embraced.

 - Being Receptive.
 Keep an open mind and actively listen to other ideas, knowledge, and experiences.
 Look for positive nuggets of information that you can use to achieve new roles and responsibilities.

 - Being Spontaneous.
 You never know what opportunities you might miss if you keep a closed and rigid mindset.
 Try changing your plans at the last minute.
 Accept a last-minute invite.
 Drive a different way home.
 Learn improv.